Ukdav/GITPROJECT2/README.md

 ![delete branch](https://github.com/Ukdav/GITPROJECT2/assets/139593350/25c807cc-5faf-491a-9616-54ed799af036)

-This is by no means all that you can do with branches in git.
-To learn more type the command Git branch --help on your terminal.
+This is by no means all that you can do with branches in Git.
+To learn more type the command Git branch --help on your terminal

+**Collaboration and Remote Repositories**

+GitHub is a web-based platform where git repositories are hosted. by hosting our local Git repository on Git Hub.
+It becomes available on the public internet (it is possible to create a private repository as well).
+Anyone can now access it.

+The remote team can now view, update, and make changes to the same repository.

+**Pushing your local GIT Repository to your remote GitHub Repository** In our previous chapter, we have writing our story in our local git repository.
+Our friend is interested in contributing to our story but he is unable to do so because we currently have our story locally in our machine.

+Having created a GitHub account and a GitHub repository in earlier steps, let's send a copy of our story to our repository on GitHub

+We will achieve this by following the steps below:

+1. Add a remote repository to the local repository using the command below: **git remote add origin <link to your github repo>**